OptChain: Optimal Transactions Placement for Scalable Blockchain Sharding: OptChain Algorithm

 \subsection{Transaction-as-Node Network and Partitioning}

 To observe the relation between transactions, we model the set of transactions under a graph representation, which is defined as follows:

-\begin{definition}[TaN Network] A TaN network of a set of transactions is presented as a directed graph $G = (V,E)$ where $V$ is the set of transactions and $E$ is a set of directed edges in which there exists $(u, v) \in E$ if the transaction $u$ uses the UTXO(s) of transaction $v$. \end{definition}
+\begin{definition}[TaN Network] A TaN network of a set of transactions is presented as a directed graph $G = (V,E)$ where $V$ is the set of transactions and $E$ is a multiset of directed edges in which the number of appearances of an edge $(u, v) \in E$ indicates the number of UTXO(s) that the transaction $v$ uses from output of transaction $u$. \end{definition}

-To have a clear picture on how a TaN network looks like, we construct a TaN network from a set of transctions in the first 508,241 blocks of the Bitcoin blockchain which was gathered by MIT \cite{mitdataset}.
-The most recent transaction of the dataset was issued on February 2018.
-From this dataset, we construct a TaN network of 298,325,121 nodes and 696,860,716 edges.
+To have a clear picture on how a TaN network looks like, we construct a TaN network from a set of transactions in the first 705,066 blocks of the Bitcoin blockchain which were obtained by using Bitcoin Core \cite{bitcoincore}.
+The most recent transaction of the dataset was issued in October 2021.
+From this dataset, we construct a TaN network of 678,339,587 nodes and 1,726,949,132 edges.
 Nodes that do not have any outgoing edges represent coinbase transactions (rewards for mining Bitcoin blocks).
 On the other hand, nodes that do not have any incoming edges represent transactions whose UTXOs have not been spent.
 TaN network is a directed acyclic graph since a transaction only uses UTXO(s) of past transactions.
 Therefore, TaN network can be sorted in a topological order, which exactly reflects the order of appearance of transactions.

 Fig. \ref{fig:degree-dist} shows the plot of the degree distribution of the constructed TaN network in log-log scale.
-The degree distribution of TaN network exhibits \textit{power-law} distribution with average in- or out- degree of $\approx 2.3$.
-There are total 508,241 coinbase transactions (transactions without inputs), and 369,2947 transactions whose UTXO(s) have not been spent.
-Also, there are 37,108 transactions without any outputs or inputs.
-As can be seen from the degree distribution in \cref{fig:degree-cdf}, major nodes (93.1\%) in TaN network have the in-degree lower than 3.
-As regards the out-degree, 97.6\% of nodes have the out-degree lower than 10, and 86.3\% lower than 3.
+The degree distribution of TaN network exhibits \textit{power-law} distribution with average in- or out- degree of $\approx 2.5$.
+There are a total of 705,066 coinbase transactions (transactions without inputs), and 5,436,269 transactions whose UTXO(s) have not been spent.
+Also, there are 39,787 transactions without any outputs or inputs.
+As can be seen from the degree distribution in \cref{fig:degree-cdf}, the vast majority of nodes (92.8\%) in the TaN network have in-degree lower than 3.
+As regards the out-degree, 97.5\% of nodes have the out-degree lower than 10, and 87.6\% lower than 3.